pantheon-systems/documentation/source/content/drupal-10.md

 ### Will my Drupal 9 site be forced to upgrade to Drupal 10?

-No, Drupal 9 sites can continue to use Drupal 9 and receive Drupal 9 updates.
+No, Drupal 9 sites can continue to use Drupal 9.

 ### How do I upgrade my existing site from Drupal 9 to Drupal 10?